 - Violence-supporting attitudes such as “boys will be boys”

-- Blaming boys’ behaviours solely on parenting
+- Blaming boys’ behaviours on parenting

 - Blaming behaviours on an undiagnosed mental illness or quasi-medical labels